quinntrang/sezia-scanner/README.md

 ### Skincare Ingredient Scanner

 - We are building a skincare ingredient scanner mobile app.
+It will scan ingredient lists from a skin care product and check if the product is fungal acne-safe.
+An existing website for this is https://www.sezia.co/, but there's no scanning capability to it.
+We hope that this functionality facilitates safety-checking for those affected by fungal acne!

 #### Hackathon